PlumaaID/protocol-indexer/README.md

 # Protocol Indexer

 A backend to track digital endorsements on the blockchain.
-It indexes endorsements from Plumaa ID's protocol [PlumaaID](https://github.com/PlumaaID/protocol).
+It indexes endorsements from [PlumaaID's protocol](https://github.com/PlumaaID/protocol).

 ## Sample queries